 • A new maintenance building

-• Addition to the conservatory in the Botanical Garden
+• A new entry to the New Orleans Botanical Garden

 • Construction of a new Environmental Education Center